Brian-Kwong/STAT-331-Final-Project-Group6/README.md

 ## Data Used In Report

-The data studied throughout this report is provided by [GapMinder's 2023 IDEA-Democracy Indices Data - v5](https://docs.google.com/spreadsheets/d/1jYUZFQOQrE0bAjV9XVgr_92nMT-_ukYBs4Uom4rfVtQ/edit#gid=501532268&range=B17) and we would be focusing on the following variables.
+The data studied throughout this report is provided by [GapMinder's 2023 IDEA-Democracy Indices Data - v5](https://docs.google.com/spreadsheets/d/1jYUZFQOQrE0bAjV9XVgr_92nMT-_ukYBs4Uom4rfVtQ/edit#gid=501532268&range=B17) and we would be focusing on the following variables:

 | Variable | Type | Description |
 |--|--|--|